Xyce/Xyce/INSTALL.md

 ## Building Xyce

+>[!NOTE] __If you plan to have multiple builds of Xyce on your system, they must be in different directories.
+We recommend specifying unique sub-directories in `/usr/local`, such as `/usr/local/xyce_serial` or `/usr/local/xyce_mpi`.__

-A generalized process for a serial configuration of Xyce, given that Trilinos is already [installed](#building-trilinos), can be summarized as:
+The generalized process for a serial configuration of Xyce, given that Trilinos is already [installed](#building-trilinos), can be summarized as:

 ```sh
 cd <your-build-directory>